Erick Anderson: Career statistics

 In each of Anderson's four years at Michigan, the Wolverines defeated Ohio State, either won outright or tied for the Big Ten Conference championship and finished no lower than #7 in the final AP polls.
 During that time, Anderson compiled 390 tackles, including 286 solo tackles, a career tally that ranks third at Michigan behind Jarrett Irons (429) and Ron Simpkins (415).
 He also had 25 tackles for loss, seven quarterback sacks, six pass breakups, four fumble recoveries, and four interceptions.

 Professional career

-Anderson was selected by the Kansas City Chiefs in the seventh round (186th overall pick) of the 1992 NFL Draft.
+Anderson was selected by the Kansas City Chiefs in the seventh round (186th overall pick) of the 1992 NFL draft.
 He appeared in eight games, one as a starter, for the Chiefs during the 1993 NFL season.
 He was waived by the Chiefs in late August 1994.

 At the end of November 1994, Anderson signed as a free agent with the Washington Redskins.
 He appeared in two games, neither as a starter, for the Redskins during the final month of the 1994 NFL season.

 Family and later years

-Anderson is the older brother of Kurt Anderson, an assistant coach with the Buffalo Bills of the NFL.
+Anderson is the older brother of Kurt Anderson, who has been an assistant coach with the Buffalo Bills of the NFL.

 After retiring as a football player, Anderson operated FIT (Fitness In Teams, LLC), an organization providing social skills training for children with autism spectrum disorders and ADD.

 Anderson currently serves as the Outside Linebackers Coach at Baldwin Wallace University.